NebzHB/dependance.lib/README.md

 try : will try the commands of the line and catch errors (and display them at the end)

+tryOrStop : will try the commands of the line and catch errors (and stop the script by displaying the errors)

 silent : no matter if the commands fails, it'll be silent